Alojzije Mišić: Death and succession

-Not long before his death, Mišić tried to get an appointment of his successor.
-At first, he wanted someone from the ranks of Bosnian Franciscans to replace him and then sought a Herzegovinian Franciscan as a successor.
-However, the Holy See remained silent to his proposals.
+Not long before his death, Mišić tried to get an appointment for his successor.
+At first, he wanted someone from the ranks of Bosnian Franciscans to replace him, but then he sought a Herzegovinian Franciscan as a successor.
+However, the Holy See remained silent on his proposals.
 In 1937, the Franciscans requested him to appoint one of their own as bishop coadjutor.
-On 28 June 1940, Mišić proposed the Propaganda to appoint him a bishop coadjutor, however, he received no response.
+On 28 June 1940, Mišić proposed to the Propaganda to appoint him a bishop coadjutor.
+However, he received no response.
 No appointment occurred before his death.

-Although seemingly in good health, Mišić suddenly died of a stroke on 26 March 1942 sitting at his work table around noon.
-His body was found by his secretary Ilovača.
+Although seemingly in good health, Mišić suddenly died of a stroke on 26 March 1942, sitting at his work table around noon.
+His secretary, Ilovača, found his body.
 As his body was still warm, he was given the last rites.
 The memorial mass was held on 29 March in Mostar, led by Ivan Šarić, the archbishop of Vrhbosna.
-On the same day, his body was transferred to the friary church in Petrićevac where on 31 March another memorial mass was held by the bishop of Banja Luka Jozo Garić, after which he was buried there according to his own wish.
-The 1969 earthquake destroyed the church and the friary in Petrićevac, so the Mišić's remains were transferred to a local cemetery in the summer of 1970.
+On the same day, his body was transferred to the friary church in Petrićevac, where on 31 March, another memorial mass was held by the bishop of Banja Luka Jozo Garić, after which he was buried there according to his wish.
+The 1969 earthquake destroyed the church and the friary in Petrićevac, so Mišić's remains were transferred to a local cemetery in the summer of 1970.

 After Mišić's death, on 29 March 1942, as dictated by the canon law, Čule was appointed as diocesan administrator by the archbishop of Vrhbosna Ivan Šarić.
 The Propaganda approved his appointment on 10 April 1942.
 Even though the Franciscans hoped that Mišić's successor would be a Franciscan, and their hopes were strengthened by the promises of the leader of the NDH Ante Pavelić to their own Radoslav Glavaš that a Franciscan would succeed Mišić, on 15 April 1942, the Holy See appointed Čule as the new bishop.